happyuc-project/meteor-package-accounts/README.md

 EthAccounts.init();
 ```

-Then simply use the global `EthAccounts` object like any other minimongo collection.
+Then simply use the global `HucAccounts` object like any other minimongo collection.
 It provides the `.find()`, `.findOne()`, `.findAll()`, `.update()`, `.updateAll()` and `.remove()` functions e.g.:

 ```js